| PURSE

 Using

-grow on a woman's purse for ABC News, with results that ranged
+bacteria can grow on a woman's purse for ABC News, with

-bag about a month ago and Gerba's measurements showed her purse
+bought her bag about a month ago and Gerba's measurements

 "I'll